Types of Injuries from Rear-End Car Accidents

 Rear-end car accidents can happen suddenly and without warning.
 If the car accident was caused by another driver’s negligence, you may not have to struggle to pay off your medical bills.
 Sit down with a Watertown Personal Injury Attorney so they can help you organize what you will need to convince the insurance company to give you fair compensation.

 At Gattuso & Ciotoli, we have served our clients for over 50 years and possess a vast knowledge of personal injury lawsuits and traffic laws.
-We provide four areas of legal services in Fayetteville, Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+We provide four areas of legal services in Syracuse, Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
 You can contact us by calling (315) 314-8000 today for a free consultation.
 Let us know if you have any questions about your car accident.